All Episodes

 Yep.

-Three, the media was exposed for just getting so much wrong.
+Three, the media is exposed for just getting so much wrong.

-You know, it's it's a shame we had to listen to this nonsense for ten months.
+It's a shame we had to listen to this nonsense for 10 months.

-The only thing that hasn't been leaked uh about my father was that he was never actually under investigation because there was obviously nothing ever there.
+It's a shame that the only thing, I think Marco Rubio hit this right on the head, the only thing that hasn't been leaked about my father was that he was never actually under investigation because there was obviously nothing ever there.

-Um but listen, in the end, I guess uh it it was a really good day for us.
+But listen, in the end, I guess it was a really good day for us.

 Really bad day for Loretta Lynch, but a really good day for us.

-Yeah, I agree with your assessment, but I I why do I just not think the media's gonna stop anyway?
+Yeah, I agree with your assessment, but why do I just not think the media is going to stop anyway?

-Uh you know, when Comey himself says the the New York Times story with the Russian nonsense and the you know all all all the things I don't even want to talk about uh that that you know, they're not true.
+When Comey himself says the New York Times story with the Russian nonsense and all the things I don't even want to talk about that they're not true.

-Yeah, that the even he's saying, okay, that thing was d totally false.
+Yeah, even he's saying, okay, that thing was totally false.

-That's a pretty pretty amazing amazing thing because that's literally what these people have hung their hat on for you know the last nine months.
+That's a pretty amazing thing because that's literally what these people have hung their hat on for the last nine months.

 But you know what?

-You you know that you're on the winning side when the Dow today hits a new all-time high because the markets are looking at it and saying, okay, this is a this is a big nothing.
+You know that you're on the winning side when the Dow today hits a new all-time high because the markets are looking at it and saying, okay, this is all big nothing.

-Well, I I still imagine that they from their perspective, the the left's perspective, there's been nothing your father can do right.
+Well, I still imagine that from their perspective, the left's perspective, there's been nothing your father can do right.

-You know, th they'll keep saying, Oh, he was trying to influence the Flynn thing.
+They'll keep saying, oh, he was trying to influence the Flynn thing.

 We both agree.

-Meaning Comey and him both agreed Flynn's a good guy, they both know him personally, saying, Hey, hopefully it goes away.
+Meaning Comey and him both agreed Flynn's a good guy.

 Right.

-You know, all of us being equal if there's nothing there, let it go away.
+All else being equal, if there's nothing there, let it go away.

-You know, everything's but you know, i i it's so clear and so obvious, but rather than take uh you know, or give him a benefit of the doubt, you know, rather than take the ninety-nine point nine percent chance that there's something that they they want to run with the point oh oh oh two percent shit.
+But rather than take or give him a benefit of the doubt, rather than take the 99.9% chance that there's something that they want to run with the 0.0002% chance.

 Why?